W-L/deviaTE/README.md

 * [Walkthrough](https://github.com/W-L/deviaTE/blob/master/doc/WALKTHROUGH.md)

-## Bug reports
+## Bugs, issues, questions, suggestions ...
-If you find any problems please use the issue tracker on this repository
+If you find any problems, have questions or ideas for further improvement please use the issue tracker on this repository, thanks!

 ## License